jezs00/pycasso/README.md

 ```
 bash <(curl https://raw.githubusercontent.com/jezs00/pycasso/main/setup.sh)
 ```
-* Take note of the proposed install directory
+* Take note of the proposed installation directory
 * Select `Option 1` - Install/Upgrade pycasso
 * Select "Yes" to enable service on boot if that is what you want to do _(it is probably what you want to do)_
 * (Optional) If you want to use pijuice, select "Yes" to install PiJuice
-* (Optional) Select `Option 4` - Fix GRPCIO _(There are issues with GLIBC on raspberry pi and it was installed by the Stable Diffusion package.
+* (Optional) Select `Option 4` - Fix GRPCIO _(There are issues with GLIBC on raspberry pi, and it was installed by the Stable Diffusion package.
 This fixes it up and does not appear to break Stable Diffusion.
 You'll probably have to do this.)_
 * Select `Option 5 - API Key`, enter your provider and enter your key.
 Currently supporting [openai](https://beta.openai.com/account/api-keys) and [Stable Diffusion](https://beta.dreamstudio.ai/membership?tab=apiKeys).
 You can run this multiple times to add multiple providers or update your keys. **Please note that these providers are a paid service, and after any free credits expire, you will need to pay for more credits to maintain functionality.** _(You don't have to do this if you are loading external images, but to request images from an AI image provider, you'll need to define your API key here.
-By default this will be stored in a plaintext file in the application folder.
-This is not ideal but it is the best I have figured out until I can get GRPCIO playing nicely.)_
+By default, this will be stored in a plaintext file in the application folder.
+This is not ideal, but it is the best I have figured out until I can get GRPCIO playing nicely.)_
 * (Optional) Select `Option 6 - Disable pijuice LEDs`.
 IF you have a PiJuice unit, you can run this to disable the constantly flashing LED on the device to save precious battery.

 ### Configure pycasso
 * Make sure you are in your pycasso install directory.
 * Run `nano .config` for all configuration options.
 There's a lot to play with here, and apart from file paths you should be able to play around and see what happens.
 * The most important item of configuration is `[EPD]` - `type` .
-You should set this to the supported EPD you have plugged in, anything from [omni-epd's readme](https://github.com/robweber/omni-epd) should work, copy paste the appropriate EPD string and paste it here instead of omni_epd.mock.
+You should set this to the supported EPD you have plugged in, anything from [omni-epd's readme](https://github.com/robweber/omni-epd) should work, copy and paste the appropriate EPD string and paste it here instead of omni_epd.mock.
 Leaving type as omni_epd.mock will generate a png file in this folder instead of updating the display.
 * run `python3 examples/review_screen.py` and see if it works on your screen. _(If your screen is not displaying an image there's most likely a problem with your EPD, you can also check pycasso.log to troubleshoot)_

 ### Configure PiJuice